sauradeep93/Reweighting-free-energies/README.md

 ## Citation

-If you use this code or data, please cite:
+If you find our work helpful, please cite:

 ```bibtex
 @article{majumdar2026,